It's great you're interested in learning more. Let's get you some answers.

 Q. You work at Google?!
 That's awesome I am interviewing there now, can you coach me?

-I am unable to take on clients who are actively applying for roles at Google so as to avoid any appearances of conflict of interest.
+Sorry but I can't.
+I am unable to work with clients who are actively or will be applying for roles at Google in the next 90 days.
+I want to avoid any appearances of conflict of interest.
 If you end up at Google, I offer coaching internally via the G2G career coaching program.
-If you need more time than G2G and are not in the same Product Area as I am, you are welcome to become one of my external clients.
+If you need more time than G2G and are not in the same Product Area as me, you are welcome to become one of my external clients.